Selection Ranks and Entry Schemes

 The Year 12 Adjustment Scheme will be offered to 2019 HSC students applying to commence in 2020..

 If you are an Aboriginal and Torres Strait Islander applicant, you can get help to gain entry into our degrees.
 All you need to do is indicate that you are of Aboriginal or Torres Strait Islander descent in your application.
 You will then be invited to attend an interview at one of our campuses.

 Find out more by contacting the The Wollotuka Institute on (02) 4921 6863.

 Educational Access Scheme

-With our Educational Access Scheme (EAS) you can get up to four additional adjustment points (previously called bonus points) if you have experienced educational or other disadvantage.
-To apply for the EAS, you must complete the application form contained in the EAS booklet produced by UAC or download the form from UAC.
-EAS applications for offers in December Round 2 close on 30 November, 2018.
-Applications for offers in January Round 1 close on 1 January, 2019.
+Through the Educational Access Scheme (EAS) you can get up to four additional adjustment points if you have experienced educational or other disadvantage.
+To apply for the EAS, you must first submit your UAC application, and then complete an online EAS application.

-For more information phone our Enquiry Centre on 1300 ASK UON.
+For more information contact us at ASKUON or by phone on 1300 ASK UON.

 Elite Athlete Program